Best Life: Deep TMS battles depression

 Vaishnavi told Ivanhoe, “What this technology is doing is that it’s stimulating the brain using these magnetic pulses.”

-He said that causes the networks in the brain to change over time.
+He says that causes the networks in the brain to change over time.

 “We want to make that cognitive control network, the pre-frontal cortex, we want it to be more efficient so it can modulate the emotional brain,” Vaishnavi said.